 Events in which a π^- and an e^- are present are also rejected by this selection.
 They are further reduced by rejecting events in which the incoming particle interacts in the beginning of the Si-W ECAL, a cut designed to reduce the fraction of e^- events in the sample.
-Details about this additional event
+Details about this additional event selection are given in the next section.
+The combination of these two cuts reduces the contamination due to events with a π^- and an e^- to a negligible level.

-The estimated contamination of the FNAL data with double π^- events is between 25% at 2 GeV and 5% at 10 GeV.
+The estimated contamination of the FNAL data with double π^- events is between 26% at 2 GeV and 5% at 10 GeV.
 The residual contamination in the selected data sample is estimated based on the efficiencies found in the simulated samples and the number of events rejected in the data.
-It is estimated to be between 8.2% at 2 GeV and 1.5% at 10 GeV.
+It is estimated to be between 8.8% at 2 GeV and 1.5% at 10 GeV.

-The number of dat events after the selection criteria are applied is given in Table 2.
-The number of events in the simulated event samples are of similar size.
+The number of data events after the selection criteria are applied and the fraction of the total number of events that is selected are given in Table 2.
+The sizes of the simulated event samples are of the order of 150 k events.
+The applied selection cuts and the fraction of events that is sequentially removed are summarised in Table 3.